rickgbw/hyperterm-overlay/README.md

 - Value: true or false
 - Default: false
 - Makes HyperTerm Overlay the unique window displayed when started.
-- Other windows started will be default HyperTerm windows.
+- Other windows started will be default Hyper.app windows.

 ### startup
 - Value: true or false
 - Default: true
-- Open HyperTerm Overlay on HyperTerm startup.
+- Open HyperTerm Overlay on Hyper.app startup.

 ### tray
 - Value: true or false